gundeeps22/comp-sec-mps/README.md

 which means V is A, R is B, J is C, and so on in alphabetical order.

-You are to write a **python script** that takes *the ciphertext file*, *the key file*, and *the output file* as three arguments from the command line and successfully write the decoded plaintext to the output file.
+You are to write a **python script** that takes the *ciphertext file*, *key file*, and *output file* as three arguments from the command line and successfully write the decoded plaintext to the output file.

-There are many ways to approach this problem, but I used Python dictionary to help me map.
+There are many ways to approach this problem, but I used Python dictionary for mapping.

 #### 1.1.2.2 Decrypting AES

+Given the *cyphertext file*, *key file*, and *IV file*, use PyCrypto library to feed in as arguments and let it decrypt for you.
+The encryption uses AES in CBC mode.

 #### 1.1.2.3 Breaking a Weak AES Key

 #### 1.1.2.4 Decrypting a Ciphertext with RSA